 Acquisition Cost

-The cost of the asset including the cost to put it in place.
-Acquisition cost for means the net invoice price of the equipment, including the cost of any modifications, attachments, accessories, or auxiliary apparatus necessary to make it usable for the purpose for which it was acquired.
-Ancillary charges, such as taxes, duty, protective in transit insurance, freight, and installation may be included in, or excluded from, capital expenditure cost in accordance with the organization’s regular accounting practices.
+The cost of the asset including the cost to ready the asset for its intended use.
+Acquisition cost for equipment means the net invoice price of the equipment, including the cost of any modifications, attachments, accessories, or auxiliary apparatus necessary to make it usable for the purpose for which it was acquired.
+Acquisition cost for software includes those development costs capitalized in accordance with Generally Accepted Accounting Principles (GAAP).
+Ancillary charges, such as taxes, duty, protective in transit insurance, freight, and installation may be included in, or excluded from the acquisition cost in accordance with the Grantee’s regular accounting practices.

 Acquisition Date

-The date that final acquisition is complete and title vests in the ; or the date federal or state property transfers title to the Contractor.
-When used in terms of maintaining the master property list, it may also be used to refer to the date the Contractor receives loaned property from the federal or state government.
+The date that final acquisition is complete and title vests in the Grantee; or the date federal or state property transfers title to the Grantee.
+When used in terms of maintaining the master property list, it may also be used to refer to the date the Grantee receives loaned property from the federal or state government.

+Advertising Costs

+As used in Section 8.3.2 Advertising and Public Relations Costs, in this manual, the Uniform Guidance and TxGMS define advertising costs to mean the costs of advertising media and corollary administrative costs.
+Advertising media include magazines, newspapers, radio and television, direct mail, exhibits, electronic or computer transmittals, and the like.

-Agency
+Agency (TWC)

 Refers to the staff and departments of the Texas Workforce Commission.